opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 input parameters) with respect to the particular parameters, intrinsic and/or extrinsic.
 The Jacobians are used during the global optimization in
-:ref:`calibrateCamera`,
+:ocv:func:`calibrateCamera`,
-:ref:`solvePnP`, and
+:ocv:func:`solvePnP`, and
-:ref:`stereoCalibrate` .
+:ocv:func:`stereoCalibrate` .
 The
 function itself can also be used to compute a re-projection error given the current intrinsic and extrinsic parameters.

-**Note:**

-By setting ``rvec=tvec=(0,0,0)``  or by setting ``cameraMatrix`` to a 3x3 identity matrix, or by passing zero distortion coefficients, you can get various useful partial cases of the function.
+.. note:: By setting ``rvec=tvec=(0,0,0)``  or by setting ``cameraMatrix`` to a 3x3 identity matrix, or by passing zero distortion coefficients, you can get various useful partial cases of the function.
 This means that you can compute the distorted coordinates for a sparse set of points or apply a perspective transformation (and also compute the derivatives) in the ideal zero-distortion setup.